egumasa/engagement-annotation-project/docs/3_Part2_Clause_boundary.md

 # Clause boundary detection

 Clause boundary detection is an auxiliary task, which aims to help you to think about the overall structure of the sentence before tagging any engagement values.

+{: .note }
-Since this is subordinate task, we do not really do full-fledged clausal analysis, such as non-finite clauses as modifier of nouns, etc..
+Since this is a auxiliary task, we do not really do full-fledged clausal analysis, such as non-finite clauses as modifier of nouns, etc..
 Thus, the following guideline is not intended to conduct a full clausal analysis, but abbrebiated version that helps us during the engagement annotation.

+## Definition of clausal strategies to annotate

 The followings are how we will tag on different types of clauses: